smnorris/fwapg/_sources/02_usage.md.txt

 ORDER BY pts.id;
 ```

+### Watershed codes

+Once features are referenced to the stream network, determining what is upstream/downstream is done by comparing the watershed codes and the `blue_line_key` / `route_measure` values.

+From the [FWA user guide](https://www2.gov.bc.ca/gov/content/data/geographic-data-services/topographic-data/freshwater), the watershed codes are *a hierarchical key that provides the ability to process both upstream and downstream queries*.
+The source FWA database stores these codes as strings, with trailing `-000000-` values to fill in the full 143 characters.

+`fwapg` translates the watershed code strings to [`ltree`](https://www.postgresql.org/docs/current/ltree.html) types for easier searching of the hierarchical tree-like structure (these codes are stored in columns `wscode_ltree` and `localcode_ltree` in the various tables).

+While the `ltree` module provides operators simple hierarchy queries (eg `ltree @> ltree`, is left argument an ancestor of right (or equal)), upstream/downstream queries are [not quite as simple](https://github.com/smnorris/fwapg/blob/main/sql/functions/FWA_Upstream.sql) as ancestor/descendant queries of the codes.
+Therefore, functions `FWA_Upstream` and `FWA_Downstream` are provided to make these operations simpler.

 ### Query downstream

-Once features are referenced to the stream network, determining what is upstream/downstream is done by comparing the watershed codes and `blue_line_key` / `route_measure`.
  Using `FWA_Downstream` enables doing this with a join:

 ```sql
 SELECT